GFDYHML/PersonalwebYu/content/home/experience.md

   description = """
   Responsibilities include:

-  * Participate in the construction of the testing laboratory.
+  * Participated in the optical test and environmental test of vehicle headlights.
   * A lighting system based on Siemens PLC was built.
   * Responsible for the procurement of office supplies and laboratory supplies.
-  * Designed the laboratory drainage pipe.
+  * Designed the laboratory drainage pipeline.
-  * Participated in the optical test and environmental test of vehicle headlights.
+  * Participated in the construction of the testing laboratory.
   * Standard: GB4599 GB5920 GB4660
   """